monkybrain/hacks/pseudoscript/dictionaries/README.md

   the

 # The following sentence
-if the room is dark then turn on the light and report "Day's over mate, get some rest" to the owner
+if the room is dark then turn on the light and report "Day's over mate, get some rest" to the user

 # should produce something like
 if room.dark
   set(light, on)
-  report("Day's over mate, get som rest", owner)
+  report("Day's over mate, get som rest", user)

 # Statements seperated by commas
 if the room is dark then turn on the light, turn off the TV and report "Bed time!"